peterbarnett03/influxdb3_plugins/influxdata/basic_transformation/README.md

 ## Prerequisites
 - **InfluxDB v3 Core/Enterprise**: with the Processing Engine enabled.
+- **Table schema**: The plugin assumes that the table schema is already defined in the database, as it relies on this schema to retrieve field and tag names required for processing.

 ## Files
 - `basic_transformation.py`: The main plugin code containing handlers for scheduled tasks.